Have you ever noticed the color combination of Disney Membership cards? Yes, it’s simple and accurate.

 Fargo made it better from 1250e.
 The security and printing quality seems good.
 But the running cost seems slightly high.
 We don’t think this will be a considerable factor for large companies.
 It will ultimately save 40% extra cost.

-Same experience was consistent with the background watermark.
+The same experience was consistent with the background watermark.
 Our logo was clear enough.
 This clarity existed even in photos.

 The manufacturer claimed 6 seconds for monochrome and 24 for color photo printing.
 Our clock recorded something different.